Pension or Settlement Income Streams—What You Need to Know Before Buying or Selling Them

 Selling Your Pension or Structured Settlement Income Stream

 In a typical transaction, the recipient of a pension or structured settlement will sign over the rights to some or all of his or her monthly payments to a factoring company in return for a lump-sum amount.
 And the lump-sum amount that factoring companies offer will almost always be significantly lower than the present value of that future income stream.
+(Simply put, present value is the amount of current money needed to obtain the future stream of payments and is based on a periodic rate of return, such as an interest rate.)

 Most states require factoring companies that purchase structured settlements to disclose this difference.
 In California, for example, the disclosure must identify the dollar amount of the payments being sold, the present value of those payments based on a federally established interest rate, the amount being paid to the seller, and the interest rate calculated as if the transfer were a loan and not a sale of the payment rights.